nocalhost/nocalhost.github.io/docs/eng/getting-started.md

 ## Prerequisites

-* **Configured Kubernetes Cluster (with 2 Core and 4G Memory)** which can either be a cluster for local development, such as [minikube](https://minikube.sigs.k8s.io/docs/start/) or [Docker Kubernetes](https://docs.docker.com/docker-for-mac/kubernetes/) cluster, or any publick Kubernetes cluster, such as [Tencent TKE](https://cloud.tencent.com/product/tke).
+* **Configured Kubernetes Cluster (with 2 Core and 4G Memory)** which can either be a cluster for local development, such as [minikube](https://minikube.sigs.k8s.io/docs/start/) or [Docker Kubernetes](https://docs.docker.com/docker-for-mac/kubernetes/) cluster, or any public Kubernetes cluster, such as [Tencent TKE](https://cloud.tencent.com/product/tke).
 * **RBAC** must be enabled in above cluster
 * **Configured [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file** that has namespace admin privilege
 * Visual Studio Code (1.52+)